Antonov An-225 Mriya: Aftermath

-On 1 March, a new photograph, taken since the initial conflict, was tentatively identified as the tail of the aircraft protruding from its hangar, suggesting that it remained at least partly intact, however, further evidence proved to show that the aircraft is inoperable due to the extreme damage it sustained.
+On 1 March, a new photograph, taken since the initial conflict, was tentatively identified as the tail of the aircraft protruding from its hangar, suggesting that it remained at least partly intact.
+However, further evidence proved to show that the aircraft is inoperable due to the extreme damage it sustained.
 On 3 March, a video circulated on social media, showing the aircraft burning inside the hangar alongside several Russian trucks, confirming its likely destruction.
-Nonetheless, Antonov stated again that until the aircraft is inspected by experts, its official status could not be fully known.
+Nonetheless, Antonov reiterated that until experts inspect the aircraft, its official status cannot be fully determined.
 On 4 March, footage on Russian state television Channel One showed the first clear ground images of the destroyed aircraft, with much of the front section missing.
 Following Russia's withdrawal from northern Ukraine, the second unfinished aircraft airframe was reported to be intact, despite Russian artillery strikes on the hangar housing it at the Antonov factory at Sviatoshyn Airfield.

 Major Dmytro Antonov, the pilot of the An-225, alleged on 19 March 2022 that Antonov Airlines knew that an invasion was imminent for quite some time, but did nothing to prevent the loss of the aircraft.
 On his YouTube channel, Antonov accused company management of not doing enough to prevent the destruction of the aircraft, after having been advised by NATO to move the aircraft (ready to fly status) to Leipzig, Germany, in advance.
 Multiple Antonov staff have denied his allegations.

-On 1 April, drone footage of Hostomel Airport showed the destroyed Mriya, with the forward fuselage completely burned and destroyed, but with the wings partly intact.
+On 1 April, drone footage of Hostomel Airport showed the destroyed Mriya, with the forward fuselage completely burned and the wings partly intact.
 It was later revealed that the right wing had been broken, but was held up only by its engines resting on the ground.

-Investigations into rebuilding the An-225 are being undertaken, including the possibilities of cannibalising the second, incomplete An-225, or salvaging the remnants of the first plane to finish the second.
-However, there are several obstacles to rebuilding.
+Investigations into rebuilding the An-225 are underway, including the possibility of cannibalising the second, incomplete An-225 or salvaging the remnants of the first plane to finish the second.
+However, several obstacles stand in the way of rebuilding.
 Many of the aircraft's Soviet-made components were from the 1980s and are no longer made.
-Engineers quote a price of US$350–500 million, although there is uncertainty regarding whether or not it would be commercially viable and worth the cost.
+Engineers quote a price of US$350–500 million, although there is uncertainty about whether it would be commercially viable and worth the cost.
 However, Andrii Sovenko, a former An-225 pilot and aviation author, said: